clemenko/rke_install_blog/README.md

 ### Longhorn GUI

 One of the benefits of Rancher is its ability to adjust to what's installed.
 Meaning the Rancher GUI will see Longhorn is installed and provide a link.
-Click it.
+We can find it by navigating to the `local` cluster from the dashboard.
+Or clicking on the bull with horns icon on the left nav bar under the home.
+From there look

 ![longhorn installed](img/longhorn_installed.jpg)